jfruiz15/DataSciencePortfolio/README.md

 This project used time series analysis, text mining, and DBSCAN clustering to examine UFO Sightings across the United States.

 # Project Six: Airbnb in New York City
+This project focused on identifying and predicting trends in Airbnb rentals in New York City.
+Areas of focus were proximity to public transport, landmarks and attractions, as well as neighborhood.
+This could be useful for identifying areas for new rental properties and urban planning for new public transit routes.

 # Project Seven: World Happiness Report
+This project focused on examining factors that influence happiness around the world.
+This project was the first full analysis project that I completed.
+It included exploratory analysis, data visualization, model building, prediction, and interpretation.

 # Project Eight: Bike Shares in Urban London
 For this project, the goal was to understand and predict bike shares within London based on a variety of factors.
 This could be useful in understanding where to invest in infrastructre and alternate transportation within urban areas.